Exabyte-io/documentation/docs/accounts/ui/charges-payments.md

 Click on `Billing and Payments` <i class="zmdi zmdi-card zmdi-hc-border"></i> on the [right-hand sidebar](/ui/universal/right-sidebar.md) to review the list of charges incurred by the account, and the payments executed to address them.
 The possibility to view or add Payment Methods is also offered.

 An example of a "Billing" page is exhibited below.
-We have highlighted in red the tabs for viewing charges, payments, and payments methods:
+We have highlighted in red the tabs for viewing charges, payments, and payments methods.

 ![Billing Page](/images/billing-page.png "Billing Page")